What’s happening in Youth Services?

 Best for families with children ages 3 and older.

-Sally Battle is the Youth Programming Librarian at Mount Prospect Public Library.
+Sally is the Youth Programming Librarian at Mount Prospect Public Library.
 She dabbled in fields such as research science and education before sticking with libraries as a career choice rather than just an excellent venue for a night out.
 She loves creating playful, connecting, and memorable moments for kids and families.